 From the same family who brought us Aristocrat and Reyes Barbecue, Alex III has been serving delicious Filipino comfort food for more than 25 years.

-I got to try Alex III's Good for 3 Set Menu One (Php 599), which is complete meal with Pinakbet sa Bagnet, Crispy Tiyan ng Bangus, Steamed Rice and Iced Tea.
+I got to try Alex III's Good for 3 Set Menu One (Php 599), which is a complete meal with Pinakbet sa Bagnet, Crispy Tiyan ng Bangus, Steamed Rice, and Iced Tea.